OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_681.rst

 - Added the Groups tab to Fireedge Sunstone.
 See :ref:`the Groups guide <manage_groups>` for more information.
   - The new configuration files can be downloaded from `here <https://bit.ly/groups-tab>`__
 - Implemented restricted attributes on Images and Virtual Networks in :ref:`Restricted Attributes <oned_conf_restricted_attributes_configuration>`.
+- Added numerous :ref:`CLI improvements <cli>`  for the backup management

 The following issues has been solved in 6.8.1: